-For major developments, consideration will need to be given to controlling impacts of construction traffic and smoke, dust, noise and water runoff during the construction phase.
-This should include the consideration of air quality impacts during development from both Road and Non Road Mobile Machinery (NRMM).
-A comprehensive construction management plan proportionate to the type, scale and context of development detailing control measures to be applied will usually be expected.
-The Environmental Protection Team provides guidance on the content and detail expected in such management plans.
+For large or prolonged developments, consideration will need to be given to controlling impacts of construction traffic and smoke, dust, noise and water runoff during the construction phase.
+A comprehensive construction management plan detailing control measures to be applied will usually be expected.